agl-alexglopez/ccc/CONTRIBUTING.md

 }
 ```

-Now, I am able to run the `dsan` and `rsan` sanitizer builds.
+Now, I am able to run the `my-sanitized-debug` and `my-sanitized-release` sanitizer builds.
 There is a default sanitizer preset that is provided but setting up a custom preset with the most recent GCC compiler, preferably 14+, provides the most robust `-fanalyzer` and sanitizer diagnostics.
 GCC has been improving these diagnostic tools rapidly since version 14.

 ## Workflow